 They work in a variety of cities and towns throughout the country

 During the training, APAX takes care of finding you a placement.
 You give them your wants/don't wants and they take that in to consideration.
 If you want Hanoi, they do their best and if you want a small city they usually have a space for that.
-Currently they are having a teacher shortage, so they are welcoming any applicants (especially in HCMC & Hanoi).
+Currently they are having a teacher shortage, so they are welcoming any applicants (especially in Ho Chi Minh City & Hanoi).

 I am currently living in a small city in the northern province of Quang Ninh.
 I am really enjoying my time here and I do have to say that it takes time to adjust to the Vietnamese way of living.
-Our town is very Vietnamese and we are in Vietnam everyday.
+Our town is very Vietnamese.
 There is no expat neighborhood or community like there is in the larger cities.